My start at Agio

 My role was centralized around our monitoring platform at the time, which was the foundation of our Infrastructure Monitoring & Management service.
 I learned the ins and outs of the tool, and then began taking on implementations, and eventually going on sales meetings as a Pre-Sales Engineer.
 It was an interesting growth period, and I became a master of my craft – and our monitoring platform.

-This platform also happened to be the underlying tool for our Managed Security service, and by December 2015, it was clear the team was struggling to make the platform work for the service.
+This platform also happened to be the underlying tool for our Managed Detection & Response service, and by December 2015, it was clear the team was struggling to make the platform work for the service.
 As the subject matter expert (SME) in the platform, Miten called me in to do some reconnaissance.
 I quickly deduced that our platform wasn’t built to scale for this particular service, and I began to make the case to Miten, as well as the other executives, that it was time for a switch.

 Management let me direct the entire evaluation process to bring in a new tool, and I’m happy to report that both our Monitoring and Managed Security services are better for it today.
 That’s what I love about Agio, they’re not afraid of change.
 A tool that might have worked for us two years ago, might not work today, and they’re open to hearing from the SMEs on how to improve.
 This kind of autonomy is what keeps me engaged, and is really what drives me to be better.